This site is games | books | films

 Senses darkvision 120 ft., tremorsense 60 ft., passive Perception 25

+Innate Spellcasting (Forest’s Wrath).
 The linnorm’s innate spellcasting ability is Charisma (spell save DC 18).
-It can innately cast the following spells, requiring no components:
+It can innately cast the following spells, requiring no material components:

-When the Forest Linnorm dies, it unleashes a wave of spores and bile in a 60-foot radius.
-Each creature of its choice in that area must succeed on a DC 18 Constitution saving throw or become permanently blinded and take 14 (4d6) necrotic damage at the start of each of their turns for 1 minute.
+Death Curse: Blinding Rot.
+When the Forest Linnorm dies, it bursts in a wave of spores and corrosive bile.
+Each creature of the linnorm’s choice within 60 feet of it must make a DC 18 Constitution saving throw.
+On a failed save, a creature is permanently blinded and takes 14 (4d6) necrotic damage at the start of each of its turns for 1 minute.
+On a successful save, the creature is unaffected.
+The blindness and ongoing affliction can be ended by greater restoration, heal, or wish.

 Actions